 We further report that we have obtained the information and explanations that we required for the purpose of our audit and the financial statements include the information required by the Companies Law No. 1 of 2016, as amended and its Executive Regulations and the Company's Memorandum and Articles of Association, as amended.
-In our opinion, proper books of account have been kept by the Company and the accounting information given in the board of directors' report agrees with the books of accounts of the Company.
-We have not become aware of any violations of the provisions of the Companies Law No. 1 of 2016, as amended and its Executive Regulations, of the Law No 7 of 2010 concerning the Capital Markets Authority, and its related regulations, or of the Company's Memorandum and Articles of Association, as amended, during the year ended 31 December 2020 that might have had a material effect on the business of the Company or on its financial position.
+In our opinion, proper books of account have been kept by the Company, an inventory count was carried out in accordance with recognised procedures and the accounting information given in the board of directors' report agrees with the books of accounts of the Company.
+We have not become aware of any violations of the provisions of the Companies Law No. 1 of 2016, as amended and its Executive Regulations, of the Law No 7 of 2010 concerning the Capital Markets Authority, and its related regulations, or of the Company's Memorandum and Articles of Association, as amended, during the year ended 31 December 2021 that might have had a material effect on the business of the Company or on its financial position.